 When Instagram first launched in October 2010, it mainly operated as a sort of visual personal diary where users documented their daily lives.
 Now, millions use it on a daily basis.

 And as more users have signed up for Instagram, its functions have changed, too.
 These days, people use Instagram to promote their businesses, prolific Instagrammers can become well-known, and some people even make a living with their accounts.
 In fact these days there are tools available online to help you gain attention on Instagram.
+Some of them to help you get more followers or likes, perhaps even helping some people on how to get 1k followers on Instagram in 5 minutes!
+Others are more specific, especially if promotions and business are involved.
 These can be tools like Kicksta.
 But with every tool there is a review somewhere online, and it is always better to know exactly what you are using and how it will help you before you invest.
 For instance, Kicksta has a review on https://www.tool-busters.com/kicksta/.
 People build their success on Instagram in different ways, and these tools are one of many ways of doing it.

 Metro recently chatted with a few Hawaii-based Instagrammers who have attracted big followings about what it’s like to be Insta-famous.